micaswyers/redisproxy/README.md

 # Running the proxy: Two ways!
 ## On your machine
+This assumes that you have cloned the git repo and have the requirements installed:
-Make sure the backing Redis-server is running
+- Make sure the backing Redis-server is running: `sh redis-server`
-    ```sh
-    redis-server
-    ```

-Run the non-threaded or threaded proxy, dependent on your preference: `python proxy.py` OR `python threaded_proxy.py`

-(You can also run the proxy with configs: `sh python redisproxy.py --addr='localhost' --ttl=7200 --capacity=1000`)
+- Run the non-threaded or threaded proxy, dependent on your preference: `python proxy.py` OR `python threaded_proxy.py` (You can also run the proxy with configs: `sh python redisproxy.py --addr='localhost' --ttl=7200 --capacity=1000`)

-Start up a client, such as using nc or telnet, in another window/tab:
+- Start up a client, such as using nc or telnet, in another window/tab: `sh nc localhost 5555`
-    ```sh
-    nc localhost 5555
-    ```

-Once the client connects, you can pass Redis GET commands to the proxy:
+- Once the client connects, you can pass Redis GET commands to the proxy:
 ```sh
 nc localhost 5555
 You are connected to the RedisProxy.
 Type QUIT to close connection